kypselia/RestKit/README.md

 1. Add the submodule: `git submodule add git://github.com/twotoasters/RestKit.git RestKit`
 1. Open RestKit.xcodeproj and drag the RestKit project file into your XCode project.
 1. Click on the entry for RestKit.xcodeproj in your project's **Groups & Files** section.
-In the right hand pane, find the entries for **libRestKitSupport.a** **libRestKitObjectMapping.a** **libRestKitNetwork.a** and **libRestKitJSONParserYAJL.a** and click the checkboxes on the far right underneath the silver target icon.
+In the right hand pane, find the entries for **libRestKitSupport.a** **libRestKitObjectMapping.a** **libRestKitNetwork.a** and **libRestKitJSONParserJSONKit.a** and click the checkboxes on the far right underneath the silver target icon.
 This will link your project against RestKit.
 If you wish to use the Core Data support, click the checkbox next to **libRestKitCoreData.a** also.
 1. Look to the bottom of the **General** pane labeled **Linked Libraries**.
 You will need to add the following frameworks:
  * **CFNetwork.framework** - Required for networking support.
  * **SystemConfiguration.framework** - Required for detection of network availability.